Community Advisory Board

 Jenna G. Rubin focuses her legal practice on probate, trust and guardianship litigation at Gutter Chaves Josepher Rubin Forman Fleisher Miller P.A. in Boca Raton, Florida.
 Jenna received her J.D. from Harvard Law School and her B.S. degree in Communication Studies and Political Science from Northwestern University.
 She is a Florida Bar William Reece Smith, Jr. Leadership Academy Fellow and an active member of both the Real Property, Probate and Trust Law Section and the Elder Law Section of the Florida Bar.

-Robin Rubin earned her MSW and BSW from FAU.
+Robin Rubin earned both her MSW and BSW from FAU.
+As part of her MSW degree training, she worked at the Lynn Cancer Institute of the Boca Raton Regional Hospital primarily in the multi-modality oncology center.
 She is also a graduate of the highly selective Wexner Heritage Foundation Leadership Program.
-She is an avid volunteer and very active and well respected in the greater Boca Raton philanthropic community.
-As part of her MSW degree training, she worked at the Lynn Cancer Institute of the Boca Raton Regional Hospital primarily in the multi-modality oncology center.
-Active in her effort to foster and support the local community, she serves as Vice President on the board of the Spanish River High School Foundation and the boards of the Adolph & Rose Levis Jewish Community Center, the South Palm Beach Jewish Federation, Hillel of Broward and Palm Beach and Family Promise of South Palm Beach.
-She also serves on Boca Raton Regional Hospital Foundation Board, the hospital’s Go-Pink challenge committee and on the Women’s Advisory Council for the Christine E. Lynn Women’s Health & Wellness Institute.
+Professor Rubin is an avid volunteer, and very involved and well respected in the greater Boca Raton philanthropic community.
+Active in her effort to foster and support the local community, she has served on the foundation board for Boca Raton Regional Hospital, Hillel of Broward and Palm Beach County, the executive board of the Adolph & Rose Levis Jewish Community Center, South Palm Beach Jewish Federation, and Norman and Ruth Rales Jewish Family Services.
+She also serves on the Boca Raton Regional Hospital’s Go-Pink challenge committee and on the Women’s Advisory Council for the Christine E. Lynn Women’s Health & Wellness Institute.
 She is also passionately involved in the yearly Reflections of Hope Luncheon.
 The mission of that luncheon is to educate the community and end the stigma of mental illness.

 Jan Savarick is president of Boca Raton Regional Hospital Foundation and has played an integral role in the success of the Foundation and the Hospital since she joined the organization in 2001.
 She oversees all fundraising activities, including capital, annual and planned giving campaigns, corporate giving, donor relations, community awareness, major gifts, special events, strategic planning and new program development.
 She is a key member of the Hospital administrative team, helping to determine the organization’s policies and future direction.
 Jan has more than thirty years of marketing, advertising, fundraising, public relations, media relations, strategic planning, organizational development, operational excellence and P&L management experience.
 Her experience in motivational speaking, business management and operations has resulted in the design, implementation and execution of numerous and successful fundraising campaigns.
 In addition to her role at Boca Raton Regional Hospital, Jan has been extremely active in the community, and has played a significant role on a number of not-for-profit boards.
 She served as president of Donna Klein Jewish Academy and is active in Hillel, Jewish Federation of South Palm Beach County, Levis Jewish Community Center, Jewish Education Committee, JAFCO and B’nai Israel Congregation.
 Prior to moving to Boca Raton in 1988, she served as executive vice president and chief operating officer of Imprint Products, Inc., Rockville Center, NY and director of marketing for Berkey Photo, Inc., New York, NY, a Fortune 500 company.